 Not just for apples!
 Though this is mainly an apple dip, you can certainly use other delicious items such as:

 - Cookies: Vanilla wafers, Oreos, gingersnaps

 Make ahead of time: You can easily make this a few days ahead of time, just wait to add the Toffee topping.
-Keep the dip in an airtight container in the fridge.
-Allow it to soften for about 30 minutes before adding the topping and serving.
+Keep the dip in an airtight container in the refrigerator.
+Allow it to soften at room temperature for about 30 minutes before adding the topping and serving.

-Leftovers can also be stored in the fridge.
-The dip can be stored in the fridge for up to 5 days total.
+Leftovers can be STORED in the fridge for up to 5 days total.

-For more great dips, be sure to check these out:
+For more great Dessert dips, be sure to check these out:

 Apple Brickle Dip Recipe

 - 1 (8-ounce) package Heath Toffee Bits

 - Sliced apples: Gala, Fuji or Honeycrisp for serving

 - In a medium bowl, beat cream cheese, both sugars and vanilla with a hand mixer.